 Make it worth everyone’s while.
 Suggest that your HOA offer incentives, such as reduced HOA fees, for homeowners that meet certain green standards.
 HOAs can encourage homeowners to retrofit their homes with low-emitting cabinets, counter-tops and carpets, low-flow toilets and other plumbing fixtures, energy-efficient ventilation systems, low-e doors and windows and fluorescent LED lighting.

-9. Get Time Disposal Trash and Recycling Service In Your Area ASAP.
+9. Get Time Disposal Trash Service In Your Area ASAP.

 WE WANT YOUR BUSINESS AND WE WORK HARD TO KEEP IT!